Letz Sushi

-Letz Sushi is a Danish chain of sushi restaurants headquartered in Copenhagen.
-It focuses on sustainable sushi and saving the world oceans.
-It currently consists of 20 restaurants and a retail division delivering to 500 supermarkets and convenience stores.
+Letz Sushi was a Danish chain of sushi restaurants headquartered in Copenhagen.
+It focused on sustainable sushi and saving the world oceans.
+It consisted of 20 restaurants and a retail division delivering to 500 supermarkets and convenience stores.

+The chain has been closed in 2024.

 History

 Letz Sushi was founded when Louise Ertman Baunsgaard opened a sushi take-away restaurant at Nordre Frihavnsgade No. 15 in March 2003.
 Over the next decade, it grew with an additional five restaurants.
 In 2013, it merged with Dondon Sushi, a chain founded by Jysk heir Jacob Brunsborg in 2008, bringing the total number of Letz Sushi restaurants up to 13.
-In 2016, Anders Barsøe replaced Louise Ertman Baunsgaard as CEO of the company.
-He came from a position as CEO of Meyers Bagerier.
+In 2017, Letz Sushi became wholly owned by Lars Larsen Group.
+In 2023, Søren Flemming Larsen replaced Anders Barsøe as CEO of the company.